dieghernan/igoR/tests/testthat/_snaps/igo_dyadic.md

       No valid `ioname` values were found for 'not an igo'.
     Condition
       Warning in `igo_dyadic()`:
-      No dyadic results found with the required arguments.
+      No dyad-year results found with the required arguments.

 ---